On the electrical double layer capacitance of the restricted primitive model: a link between the mesoscopic theory and the associative mean spherical approximation: Abstract

 \section{Abstract}

-The results for the electrical double layer capacitance and the charge density of ``free ions'' obtained from the mesoscopic theory are compared with the corresponding results of the associative mean spherical approximation.
+The results for the electrical double layer capacitance and the density of ``free ions'' obtained from the mesoscopic theory are compared with the corresponding results of the associative mean spherical approximation.
 While the first theory takes into account the fluctuations of the charge density, the second theory assumes that the free ions and ion pairs are in chemical equilibrium according to the mass action law.
-Our results demonstrate a fairly good agreement between the two theories at high densities and low temperatures.
+Our results demonstrate a fairly good agreement between the two theories at high densities and low temperatures. \printkeywords EDL capacitance, concentrated electrolytes, association, mesoscopic theory, associative mean spherical approximation

 The structure of the electrolyte/electrode interface plays a significant role in electrochemical processes such as electrochemical energy conversion, electrolysis, electrocatalysis, electrochemical devices, etc. This interface is particularly important for energy storage in electric double-layer (EDL) capacitors, or supercapacitors \cite{fedorov:14:0,Zhan2017,Kondrat2023}.
 Understanding the structure of EDLs at high ionic concentrations is also important for fundamental reasons.